-- On January 11, 2024, Entropy drew \$5 million under its existing debenture with CGF. - On March 25, 2024, CGF announced a \$50 million commitment to Idealist Climate Impact Fund LP ("Idealist"), a fund managed by Montreal-based Idealist Capital, an investment manager pursuing commercialization stage growth equity investment opportunities in companies whose products, technologies and services are accelerating the energy transition.
-CGF deployed \$16.9 million out of this fund commitment at closing to cover CGF's share of the value of the fund's existing portfolio and an additional \$4.8 million during the three-month period ended June 30, 2024, for a total contribution of \$21.7 million. - On June 11th, 2024, CGF announced a strategic partnership with Varme and Gibson Energy to develop Canada's first waste-to-energy project with carbon capture and sequestration.
+- On January 11, 2024 and July 11, 2024, Entropy drew, respectively, \$5 million and \$7.5 million under its existing debenture with CGF. - On March 25, 2024, CGF announced a \$50 million commitment to Idealist, a fund managed by Montreal-based Idealist Capital, an equity manager pursuing commercialization stage growth equity investment opportunities in companies whose products, technologies and services are accelerating the energy transition.
+CGF deployed \$16.9 million out of this fund commitment at closing to cover CGF's share of the value of the fund's existing portfolio, and an additional \$7.4 million since then. - On June 11, 2024, CGF announced a strategic partnership with Varme and Gibson Energy to develop Canada's first waste-to-energy project with CCS.
 CGF committed \$2.7 million (US\$2.0 million) to a development loan, which will be used to partially finance the furtherance of the front-end engineering and design activities.
-During the quarter, an amount of \$0.7 million (US\$0.6 million) was paid by CGF to Varme for that purpose.

-On June 26th, 2024, CGF entered a two-way CP CfD with Markham to support their investment in a new heat pump system that will provide residents in the City of Markham with reliable, efficient, and cost-competitive low carbon energy services.
-CGF has committed to a CP CfD for a total of approximately 177 thousand tonnes over the 10-year term, which represents a maximum possible contractual disbursement of \$20 million.
+Since then, an amount of \$1.6 million (US\$1.2 million) was distributed by CGF to Varme for that purpose. - On June 26, 2024, CGF entered a two-way CP CfD with Markham to support their investment in a new heat pump system that will provide residents in the City of Markham with reliable, efficient, and costcompetitive low carbon energy services.
+CGF has committed to a CP CfD for a total of approximately 177 thousand tonnes over the 10-year term, which represents a maximum possible contractual disbursement of \$20 million. - On July 10, 2024, CGF announced a strategic partnership with Strathcona, one of the largest oil producers in Canada, to build CCS infrastructure seeking to capture and permanently store up to 2 million tonnes of carbon dioxide annually.
+CGF could provide up to \$500M in project funding, with each project independently assessed and subject to CGF's approval. - On August 15, 2024, CGF announced a financing commitment of up to \$135.1 million (US\$100 million) to Svante, a leading global carbon capture and removal solutions provider based in Canada.
+The commitment is aimed at advancing the development of innovative carbon capture technology.
+During the quarter, \$67.5 million (US\$ 50 million) was invested by CGF in Svante through the issuance of convertible notes, and the second tranche is subject to CGF's approval. - On August 19, 2024, CGF committed up to \$50 million to MKB, a fund managed by a Canadian-based growth equity manager investing in companies that are leading the energy transition.
+CGF deployed \$0.9 million out of this fund commitment on September 27, 2024.